dev9com/parallel-webtest/readme.md

 ------------------

-The easiest way to get started adding tests to an existing project is to add parallel-webtest as a dependency, and create a new JUnit test using package com.dynacrongroup.webtest.webdriverbase.WebDriverUtilitiesTest as your pattern.
+The easiest way to get started adding tests to an existing project is to add parallel-webtest as a dependency, and create a new JUnit test using package com.dev9.webtest.webdriverbase.WebDriverUtilitiesTest as your pattern.

-A more detailed example can be found in our [webtest quickstart](https://github.com/dynacron-group/webtest-quickstart).
+A more detailed example can be found in our [webtest quickstart](https://github.com/dev9com/webtest-quickstart).

 Tests are run by default in Firefox, locally, as configured in src/main/resources/reference.conf.